 The Finitude of the Space of Qualities

 A unique property of this space is that when you add a circle and a triangle, you get something in between a circle and a triangle.
-In contrast, if you add quantities, you get something bigger, which is beyond both the quantities.
+In contrast, if you add quantities, you get something bigger, which is beyond both quantities.
 Thus, the sum of 5 and 10 is 15—which is beyond or “outside” both 5 and 10.
-However, the sum of a circle and triangle is something that is “in between” a circle and a triangle.
+However, the sum of a circle and a triangle is something that is “in-between” a circle and a triangle.

 Essentially, if space comprised two locations—one a circle and the other a triangle—then upon adding these two things, the result would always be in between a pure circle and a pure triangle.
 If you add a triangle twice to a circle, then the result would be more triangular and less circular, than if you added the triangle and the circle only once.
 You could say that the pure circle and triangle are the extremities of your space, and the addition of these extremities always produces something in between them.

-In technical terms, this space would be called bound because it has fixed extremities or boundary.
-In the simple example we are discussing, the pure triangle and circle are the extremities of our space, and the shapes that are in between a pure circle and triangle are also somewhere within the space bounds.
+In technical terms, this space would be called bound because it has fixed extremities or boundaries.
+In the simple example, we are discussing, the pure triangle and circle are the extremities of our space, and the shapes that are in between a pure circle and triangle are also somewhere within the space bounds.

 The space of quantities is thus infinite.
 If you add infinite numbers, then the result is infinity.
 But you can add triangles and circles infinite times and the result would always be in between a triangle and a circle.
 Therefore, the space of qualities is finite and bound because the addition of two things always produces something in between.
 The pure qualities—e.g., a pure triangle and a pure circle—are extremities, and everything obtained by the combination or addition of these qualities lies in between the extremes.